usi-dag/JVBench/README.md

 ### Obtaining the suite
-To run the suite, you can download the suite JAR [here](http://195.176.181.79/cc23/JVBench-1.0.1.jar).
+To run the suite, you can download the suite JAR [here](https://github.com/usi-dag/JVBench/releases).
 Alternatively, you can build it yourself.
-To do, you will need [Maven](https://maven.apache.org/) version 3.8 or above.
+To do so, you will need [Maven](https://maven.apache.org/) version 3.8 or above.
 To build an executable JAR, use the following command:

 ```shell
 $ mvn clean package
 ```